GregoryBWilson/Election_Analysis/README.md

 #### 3.1 Resources Folder

-Within the Home Repository you will find a folder called "Resources" that contains the following files:
+Within the Home Repository you will also find a folder called "Resources" that contains the following files:

-- The original raw election data in the file election_results.csv
+- The original raw election data in the file "election_results.csv"
-- Eight PNG files that are figures that are referenced throughout this report
+- Eight PNG files that are image files of the figures that are referenced throughout this report

 #### 3.2 Analysis Folder

 The "analysis" folder is also a subfolder of the Home Repository.
-It contains the text file out of the analysis called "election_analysis.txt".
+It contains the text file output of the analysis called "election_analysis.txt".